Assyro AI

 Key Takeaways

-An NDA (New Drug Application) is submitted for approval of a new pharmaceutical and requires complete clinical trial data demonstrating safety and efficacy.
-An ANDA (Abbreviated New Drug Application) is submitted for generic drug approval and requires only bioequivalence data to a reference listed drug, without clinical trials.
-The NDA pathway costs $1-3 billion and takes 7-12 years, while the ANDA pathway costs $1-5 million and takes 2-4 years.
+An NDA (New Drug Application) is submitted for approval of a new pharmaceutical and requires a full package of evidence demonstrating safety and effectiveness.
+An ANDA (Abbreviated New Drug Application) is submitted for generic drug approval and relies on bioequivalence and pharmaceutical equivalence to a reference listed drug rather than independent clinical efficacy trials.

 Key Takeaways